Image: AI generated

 Why Files

-Vibe Coding Pattern
+Vibe Coding Patterns

 Basic Flow

-Actual conversation goes like this.
+Actual conversations go like this.

 Step 1: Start with data structure